 The Cities of the Future?

 I was speaking in Iowa City earlier this week and was reminded again of how vital many Midwestern cities have become.
-At the same time, a new research group, City Observatory, iowa-city-signreleased a report about where young college graduates are moving.
+At the same time, a new research group, City Observatory, released a report about where young college graduates are moving.
 As we already know, they like to move to cities.
 But, as an excellent New York Times summary points out, what’s interesting is that cities like Nashville, Austin, Portland, Buffalo, Pittsburgh and St. Louis have had the highest percentage increase of young graduates since 2000, all significantly higher than New York City.

 I’ve long thought that this is a trend that will continue.
 As work becomes more virtualized, and cities like New York and Los Angeles become increasingly expensive, it simply makes sense that both employers and employees will look to cities that offer more affordable lifestyles.
 That’s going to be especially true when the bulk of the Millennial generation begins to think about having kids.